 Free Resource

-EU Data Broker Opt-Out List
+European Data Broker Opt-Out List & Removal Guide

 EU residents have legally enforceable deletion rights under GDPR Article 17.
 This directory covers the brokers most likely to hold your data in Europe — with direct links to their privacy portals.
+For how these brokers’ records get combined into a profile without being stored as one, see how data clean rooms work.

 Your Legal Rights Under GDPR